kube-academy/onboarding/contributors-guide/readme.md

 KubeAcademy uses two GitHub repositories to manage content.
 These include [KubeAcademy Onboarding](https://github.com/kube-academy/onboarding) and [KubeAcademy Content Backlog](https://github.com/kube-academy/backlog/issues).

+## Mission

+The KubeAcademy mission is to lower the entry barrier for anyone who wants to learn Kubernetes by providing free Kubernetes video courses and lab workshops from experienced practitioners.

 ## Ways to Contribute Content at KubeAcademy

 To become a content contributor at KubeAcademy, create an issue in the [KubeAcademy backlog in GitHub](https://github.com/kube-academy/backlog/issues) and express your interest there.
 A member of the KubeAcademy team will reach out to you with further instructions.
 In order to create an issue, you must have a [GitHub account](https://github.com/).